Zapata County Vehicle Impound Guide

 How to Find Your Vehicle

-- Reference your case number: Having your case number (if you have it) will help them locate your vehicle information faster.
+- Reference Your Booking Number: When you call, have your booking number ready.
+This will help them locate your vehicle information faster.

 What You Need to Retrieve Your Vehicle